Effortless Bases

 The pattern that works best for teams using Effortless Bases in production:

-The two-base setup
+The setup

-Production base — your live app database.
+Maintain a single production base — your live app database.
 Built once from Airtable to set up the initial schema, then never rebuilt.
 All app data lives here.
 Schema changes come in via Sync only.

 The workflow loop